Cordite: Cordite N

 An important development during World War II was the addition of another explosive, nitroguanidine, to the mixture to form triple-base propellant or Cordite N and NQ.
 The formulations were slightly different for artillery and naval use.
 This solved two problems associated with the large naval guns fitted to British Navy's capital ships: gun flash and muzzle erosion.
 Nitroguanidine produces large amounts of nitrogen when heated, which had the benefit of reducing the muzzle flash, and its lower burning temperature greatly reduced the erosion of the gun barrel.

 N and NQ were also issued in limited amounts to ammunitions used by the British 25-pdr and 5.5-inch land-based artillery pieces.

-After World War II production of double-base propellants generally ended.
+After World War II large scale production of double-base propellants generally ended.
 Triple-base propellants, N and NQ, were the only ones used in new ammunition designs, such as the cartridges for 105 mm Field and for 155 mm FH70.

 Manufacture

 UK Government factories

 Cordite production during World War II at a Royal Naval armaments factory at Holton Heath.
 The long strings of cordite are being combed to eliminate short lengths.

 In Great Britain, cordite was developed for military use at the Royal Arsenal by Abel, Dewar and Kellner, Woolwich, and produced at the Waltham Abbey Royal Gunpowder Mills from 1889 onwards.

 At the start of World War I, cordite was in production at Waltham Abbey Royal Gunpowder Mills and by seven other suppliers (British Explosives Syndicate Ltd, Chilworth Gunpowder Company Ltd, Cotton Powder Company Ltd, Messrs Curtis's and Harvey Ltd, National Explosives Company Ltd, New Explosives Company Ltd and Nobels Explosive Company Ltd).
-Existing factories were expanded and new ones built, notably by Nobel's at Ardeer, HM Factory, Gretna, which straddled the Scotland-England border at Gretna, and the Royal Navy Cordite Factory, Holton Heath.
+Existing factories were expanded and new ones built, notably by Nobel's at Ardeer, the HM Factory, Gretna, which straddled the Scotland-England border at Gretna, and the Royal Navy Cordite Factory, Holton Heath.
 A factory was also established by the Indian Government at Nilgris.
 Both the Gretna and the Holton Heath cordite factories closed at the end of World War I.

 By the start of World War II, Holton Heath had reopened, and an additional factory for the Royal Navy, The Royal Navy Propellant Factory, Caerwent, opened at Caerwent in Wales.
 A very large Royal Ordnance Factory, ROF Bishopton, was opened in Scotland to manufacture cordite for the British Army and the Royal Air Force.
 A new cordite factory at Waltham Abbey and two additional ROF's—ROF Ranskill and ROF Wrexham—were also opened.
 Cordite produced in these factories was sent to filling factories for filling into ammunition.